Cu3PO42/KeySAVe-Documentation/formatting/legacy.md

 # The Legacy (KeySAV2) formatting plugin

 This formatting plugin supports usage of formatting strings from KeySAV2.
 It is provided for backwards compatibility and to make the migration easier for you.
 If you are looking to create a new format string or are new to KeySAV in general, I strongly recommend you check out the [Handlebars plugin](handlebars.md) instead.
 It is a lot more powerful and versatile.
+This formatting plugin will also not be updated for uses sepcific to Generation 7 games.
 Regardless, here is a guide:

 The header is shown before your dumping output or before every box should you choose to split them.
 A sensible default can be generated from your format string by clicking the reload button to the right of the text field.